Greensburg tornado: Aftermath

 95% of structures in Greensburg were damaged or destroyed.
 Around 800,000 cuyd of tornado-related debris was removed from Greensburg from 2007 to April 2008.
-Initial recovery attempts in the days following the tornado were constrained by the disruption of electricity and by other hazardous conditions that made it difficult to clean up the town.
+Initial recovery attempts in the days following the tornado were constrained by the disruption of electricity and by other hazardous conditions that made it difficult to clean up the city.
 President George W. Bush declared a disaster area in the state of Kansas.
-Immediately after the tornado, the United States Environmental Protection Agency (EPA) dispatched on-scene coordinators to Greensburg; the agency was tasked with addressing fuel releases and mitigating damaged transformers.
+Immediately after the tornado, the Environmental Protection Agency (EPA) dispatched on-scene coordinators to Greensburg; the agency was tasked with addressing fuel releases and mitigating damaged transformers.
 The EPA left Greensburg in June 2007, a little over a month after the tornado, although it remained on standby.
+Over 500 families were left homeless due to the storm.

+Shortly after the event, a Quick Response Team with the National Weather Service office in Dodge City, Kansas, was dispatched to survey and rate tornado damage as applied on the Enhanced Fujita scale.
+It was determin ed that the tornado inflicted EF4-level damage at the Delmer Day Elementary School and Greensburg High School.
+Following further analysis, including the construction of the Kiowa County Memorial Hospital and multiple other homes in Greensburg, surveyors rated the tornado as an EF5 with peak wind speeds between 200 to 210 mph.
+Meteorologists Leslie Lemon and Mike Umscheid later noted that the tornado was "probably" stronger than the Joplin, Missouri EF5 tornado in 2011 and was comparable in strength to the 2011 Hackleburg–Phil Campbell, Alabama EF5 tornado that same year.
+A 2016 study placed the tornado as a "TC5" on the Tornado Impact–Community Vulnerability Index, a scale used to measure tornado impacts on specific communities.

 The town's economy was still affected by the tornado ten years after the event; it has seen trouble attracting residents because of homes being sold in Greensburg at higher prices than those in neighboring towns.
 According to a 2015 study, "24 businesses were critically damaged by the tornado, and 110 were damaged beyond repair".